Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: Analysis of edge modes

 As an aside, suppose we did not restrict to chiral zero modes, and take the following ansatz $\chi_L = \sum_n (\alpha_n \gamma_n +\beta_n \tilde\gamma_n)$.
 Then calculating the commutator gives two independent problems of the form \eqref{sumeq}, one for $f(z)$ and one for $f(1/z)$.
 Hence, depending on winding number, at least one of them will have no non-trivial solutions and we are back in the chiral case.

 Note that a Majorana edge mode is normalisable if $\sum_{n\geq0} \lvert g_n\rvert^2 <\infty$.
 The proof of Theorem \ref{thm1} leads to a stronger conclusion than stated: in fact the edge modes given are \emph{the only edge modes that exist} satisfying the condition $\sum_{n\geq0} \lvert g_n\rvert <\infty$.
-Hence, our analysis does not rigorously exclude `accidental' (non-topological) localised edged modes that are sufficiently delocalised that $\sum_{n\geq0} \lvert g_n\rvert \rightarrow \infty$.
-We do not expect such modes to appear in the case of $\alpha$-decaying Hamiltonians with $\alpha>1$, however.
+Hence, the discussion above based on results of \cite{McCoy73} does not immediately exclude `accidental' (non-topological) localised edged modes that are sufficiently delocalised that $\sum_{n\geq0} \lvert g_n\rvert \rightarrow \infty$.
+However, appealing to general results \cite{Widom60,Douglas80,Boettcher06} on invertibility of Toeplitz operators (over the sequence space $l^2$) leads to the conclusion that Theorem \ref{thm1} does indeed give us all of the Majorana edge modes.